This is the featured image of the The Benefits of Mid-Side Equalization blog article.

-The concept of Mid/Side Processing comes from a mic technique patented by Alan Blumlein in 1934.
+Mid/Side Processing comes from a mic technique patented by Alan Blumlein in 1934.
 The original idea was to recreate how the human ears hear a stereo image.
-In other words, Mid/Side originally came to be used effectively as a recording technique to enhance ‘space’ before stereo playback existed.
-In contemporary music, there are many reasons why you should have a full sounding mix.
-For example, a wide sounding mix will, in most cases, be more pleasant to the listener.
-Using a variety of panning and stereo imaging techniques can help create a wide sounding mix.
+In other words, Mid/Side originally came to be used effectively as a recording technique to enhance 'space' before stereo playback existed.
+In contemporary music, there are many reasons why you should have a full-sounding mix.
+For example, in most cases, a comprehensive sounding mix will be more pleasant to the listener.
+Using various panning and stereo-imaging techniques can help create a wide-sounding mix.
 However, one of the best choices to achieve the aforementioned is to use Mid-Side processing.
-If we were to explain the Mid-Side closer, at its core there are two fundamental aspects.
+If we were to explain the Mid-Side closer, at its core, there are two fundamental aspects.

-In the first place, I have made a short loop with just 5 channels in SoundBridge DAW.
-Furthermore, I will use a FabFilter Q2 equalizer to demonstrate how to use it in order to achieve a wider stereo image on certain instruments.
+In the first place, I have made a short loop with just five channels in SoundBridge DAW.
+Furthermore, I will use a FabFilter Q2 equalizer to demonstrate achieving a wider stereo image on specific instruments.

 ~Loop - unprocessed

-In order to get to the Mid-Side mode in FabFilter Q2 equalizer, we have to engage a few parameters.
-Moreover, In the next picture, you will see how to change from Left/Right to Mid/Side mode and how to switch between Stereo and Side signal.
-After doing that, the small “S“ icon will appear on the frequency curve of the selected bend.
-Let’s hear how the channel containing the Chord sequence sounds with the effect bypassed and on.
-To clearly hear the change, I advise you to use a pair of stereo headphones.
+We have to engage a few parameters to get to the Mid-Side mode in the FabFilter Q2 equalizer.
+Moreover, In the following picture, you will see how to change from Left/Right to Mid/Side mode and switch between Stereo and Side signal.
+After doing that, the small "S "icon will appear on the frequency curve of the selected bend.
+Let's hear how the channel containing the Chord sequence sounds with the effect bypassed and on.
+I advise you to use stereo headphones to listen to the change.

 ~Chord sequence - unprocessed